chidiwilliams/chidiwilliams.com/content/post/notes-on-crafting-interpreters-go.md

 }
 ```

-And the visitors, as in the case of the AST printer, need to do further type assertions:
+And so, the visitors, as in the case of the AST printer, need to do further type assertions:

 ```go
 // print returns a string representation of an ast.Expr node